-The household water treatment (HWT) product that are direct addition (non-system) chlorine disinfection shall be evaluated for microbiological performance based on recommendations and testing principles set forth in the World Health Organization's Evaluating Household Water Treatment Options: Health-based targets and microbiological performance specifications (2011).
+The household water treatment (HWT) product shall be evaluated for microbiological performance based on recommendations and testing principles set forth in the World Health Organization's Evaluating Household Water Treatment Options: Health-based targets and microbiological performance specifications (2011).
 Testing conducted by one of the WHO designated testing laboratories shall also be done in line with the terms and conditions outlined in the WHO International Scheme to Evaluate Household Water Treatment Technologies Procedure ("Procedure").
 The Procedure can be found on the aforementioned WHO website.